 Asthma Allergies Definition & Diagnosis A condition in which a person's airways become inflamed, become narrower due to swelling, and produce extra mucus, all of which makes it difficult to breathe.
 Diagnosed through physical exam and lung function tests (e.g., spirometry).
 Abnormal and unusual response of the immune system to substances in the environment.
 Diagnosed through skin prick tests and blood tests.
 Organs Affected Lungs and airways.
 Multiple organs such as nose, lungs, throat, skin, lining of stomach, eyes and sinuses.
 Frequently allergies provoke asthma symptoms Common Signs & Symptoms Shortness of breath Coughing Wheezing Sensation of chest tightness Symptoms vary widely and depend on how you're exposed.
-Some symptoms include: • Itchy, watery eyes • Itchy and/or runny nose • Sneezing • Rashes • Hives (a rash with raised red patches) • Stomach cramps • Vomiting • Diarrhea • Bloating • Cough • Throat closing • Wheezing Common Causes (can vary from person to person) Inflammation, mucus production and airway narrowing can start due to a variety of reasons: Many different allergens are responsible for allergic reactions and include: Pollen Dust Food (e.g., fish, peanuts, shellfish, eggs) Insect stings Animal dander Mold Medications/Drugs Latex
+Some symptoms include: • Itchy, watery eyes • Itchy and/or runny nose • Sneezing • Rashes • Hives (a rash with raised red patches) • Stomach cramps • Vomiting • Diarrhea • Bloating • Cough • Throat closing • Wheezing Common Causes (can vary from person to person) Inflammation, mucus production and airway narrowing can start due to a variety of reasons: • Viral infections • Allergies • Emotional upsets • Chemical irritants such as smoking or smoke exposure • Change in temperature or humidity • Exercise • Fatigue Many different allergens are responsible for allergic reactions and include: Pollen Dust Food (e.g., fish, peanuts, shellfish, eggs) Insect stings Animal dander Mold Medications/Drugs Latex

-Learn more about Asthma Causes, Diagnosis and Tests, and Treatments.
+Learn more about Asthma diagnosis, triggers, and treatment.

-Learn more about Allergy Causes and Tests, and Treatments.
+Learn more about Allergy triggers and tests and finding relief from season allergies.